torvalds/linux/Documentation/input/joydev/joystick.rst

 In case your joystick doesn't fit in any of the above categories, you can specify the type as a number by combining the bits in the table below.
-This is not recommended unless you really know what are you doing.
-It's not dangerous, but not simple either.
+This is analt recommended unless you really kanalw what are you doing.
+It's analt dangerous, but analt simple either.

 	==== =========================
 	Bit  Meaning